 Our Foundations are “open” and operational; however, many of our team members are working from home (with access to RENEXT in the Cloud, network files through Citrix and email through the OWA network).
 Our mainline telephone numbers have been set up to provide information on making contributions and leaving messages; the messages are be checked on a regular basis.
 Gift processing and acknowledgement is continuing but not on a daily basis (2-3 times a week depending on volume).
 All committee or group meetings have been postponed, cancelled, or are being conducted as conference calls.

 We suspended all inpatient Friend of the Foundation (FOF) and prospect visits; however we now communicate with patient care staff regarding FOFs that are in the hospital so that donor stewardship can take place if appropriate.
 We are suspending in-person Guardian Angel (gifts in honor of caregivers) presentations; all GA recognitions and notifications are now through the mail and email (this was a very important of element of our e-philanthropy strategy, being able to provide all Guardian Angel recognitions electronically in a timely manner while the mail and in-person recognitions take place.

 As we are limiting personal interaction in the coming weeks, we have recommended staff focus on other Foundation activities as appropriate.
 Here are some expamples: update RENXT dashboards and queries and reports; portfolio review; clean up files and directories; writing – review and update acknowledgment letters; web content; case statements and proposal templates; stewardship reports; Keep in touch with Board Directors, committee members, donors, allies.

-A translation of the article is now being published in the German fundraising magazine, Fundraiser Magazin and can be found here:
+A translation of the article was published in the German fundraising magazine, Fundraiser Magazin and can be found here: